Skip to main content

 • 10 Players: Using an Extra Hitter (EH), which is considered the 10th defensive position

-• Teams can use a Designated Hitter (DH) when batting 9 or 10 players
+• Teams can use a Designated Hitter (DH) when batting 9 or 10 players.
+The high school DH rule applies.

 Substitution Rules

-• Free defensive substitutions: Allowed throughout the game
+• Free defensive substitutions: Allowed throughout the game, except for pitchers.

 • Courtesy runners: Allowed for current pitcher and catcher at any time